 Oro Cruz Property, California - The Oro Cruz property has excellent potential for open-pit and underground mining.
 An Inferred resource for the project was reported in a NI 43-101 Technical Report in September 2010.
 Lincoln's immediate goal is to increase and advance the 376,600 Inferred ounces gold to Measured and Indicated categories by confirmation drilling.
-No significant work was completed since early 2013 due to arbitration with Elgin Mining which has now been resolved.
-Additionally, no work was completed due to the CFIUS order which has now been lifted.
-Lincoln is now free to advance the project towards production.
+No significant work was completed since early 2013.
 New funding will be required for the confirmation program.
-No work was carried out on the property in the third quarter.
-Claim payments were made in late August to the BLM and the County to keep the property in good standing.
+Claim payments were made in late August to the BLM and the County to keep the claims in good standing.
+The Company is considering the possibility of a JV on the project.